Audience menu for:

 Student Support menu:

 Your eligibility depends on your Expected Family Contribution (EFC), your year in college, your enrollment status, and the cost of attendance (COA) at Harford Community College.
-The Financial Aid Office will determine how much financial aid you are eligible to receive after reviewing your completed FAFSA and additional documentation, if requested.
+The Financial Aid Office will determine how much financial aid you are eligible to receive after reviewing your completed Free Application for Federal Student Aid (FAFSA) and additional documentation, if requested.

 EFC, also known as Expected Family Contribution, is an index number that college financial aid staff use to determine how much financial aid you would receive if you were to attend their college.
 The information you report on your FAFSA is used to calculate your EFC.